shearn89/shearn89.github.com/_posts/2010-05-27-mmmm-summer.md

 # Mmmm, summer... #

-Sooo, I finished exams last Wednesday, and have only just emerged from a haze of sunshine, bbqs, and drinking.
+Sooo, I finished exams last Wednesday, and have only just emerged from a haze of sunshine and bbqs.
 It's been totally epic: CompSoc mini-bbq on Wednesday afternoon, all day in the Meadows on Thursday, same again on Friday.
 Couple of more chilled days Saturday/Sunday, then a brilliant 21st party up in Kinross on Monday/Tuesday.

 It's been pretty brilliant, and an awesome end to the year - getting to see everyone and just hang out has easily been the best bit, and the fantastic weather simply makes it better.
 I've now got about 4 days to tidy, pack, and clean the flat, and then I'm back off down south on Monday (31st).
 Back to rainy Marlborough...